wp-slimstat/wp-slimstat/readme.txt

 == Changelog ==
 = 4.8.1 =
 * [Update] Async mode will now serialize concurrent requests to the backend to optimize performance and reduce server load.
+* [Fix] Addressed a remote XSS vulnerability disclosed by Sucuri/GoDaddy.
 * [Fix] Charts were displaying the wrong label for certain values (thank you, Alex).

 = 4.8 =